kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 ```

 Upon node drain, the Eviction API will:
-1. See the PDB `my-training-job-workers-pdb` with `spec.budgetScope: Workload`.
+1. See the PDB `my-training-job-workers-pdb` with `spec.budgetScope: PodGroup`.
 2. Select all pods matching the selector.
-3. Detect that these pods have `spec.workload.name: my-training-job` and `spec.workload.podGroup: worker`.
+3. Detect that these pods have `spec.schedulingGroup.podGroupName` set, referencing a `PodGroup` (e.g., `my-training-job-worker-2`).
-4. Fetch the `Workload` object `my-training-job`.
+4. Fetch the `PodGroup` object.
-5. Find `worker` `PodGroup` in the `Workload`, which has 10 `replicas` and 8 `minCount`.
+5. Resolve the group's requirements (`minCount: 8`) from the `PodGroup` spec, and the total expected replicas (10) from its owner (e.g., the parent `JobSet` or `LeaderWorkerSet`).
 6. Interpreting `minAvailable: 9` as requiring 9 healthy pod groups.
-A group is considered disrupted if evicting a pod would cause its healthy pod count to drop below 8.
+A group (replica) is considered disrupted if evicting a pod would cause its healthy pod count to drop below 8.
 7. The drain will proceed only if it leaves at least 9 healthy worker groups.

 This way, the job is protected to run with sufficient replicas during cluster maintenance.

 #### Story 2: Cluster Maintenance

 A cluster administrator frequently drains nodes for upgrades.
-The cluster has various workloads, including multi-pod applications defined by the `Workload` API.
+The cluster has various workloads, including multi-pod applications defined by the `PodGroup` API.

 The admin would like to upgrade a node which is running the job from Story 1.
 To perform node drains safely, they rely on application owners' PDBs.
 When they issue `kubectl drain <node>`, the Eviction API sees the PDB and uses the process above, interpreting the disruption in terms of `PodGroup` replicas and ensuring that the drain does not violate the application's group-based availability requirements.